Bond is renowned for its exceptional on-campus experience

 Lifestyle is important to consider.
-If you live on-campus or close by, you will save on transport costs and not having to commute.
+If you live on-campus or close by, you will save on transport costs by not having to commute to campus.
 You will also have access to our facilities, including Wi-Fi and gym facilities, reducing some of the costs experienced by those who live further away.

 This information is only a general guide to help you estimate your living costs while studying at Bond.
 All prices are in Australian dollars and accurate at the time of publishing.